Nthabeleng0/Nthabeleng0/README.md

 ### STAR Reflection
 **S**ituation: In one of my group projects, our team struggled with communication people missed meetings, tasks got delayed, and frustration built up.
 It made me realize that professionalism and etiquette aren’t just for offices; they matter in every team setting.

-**T**ask:I wanted to put what I learned from the Workplace Etiquette module into practice and help our group work together more respectfully and efficiently.
+**T**ask: I wanted to put what I learned from the Workplace Etiquette module into practice and help our group work together more respectfully and efficiently.

 **A**ction: I suggested that we schedule regular online check-ins, create a shared task list, and set clear expectations about communication.
 I made an effort to always respond promptly, show up prepared, and communicate politely even when tensions were high.
 I also created a short personal Work Code of Conduct to guide my own behavior.